parallelchain-io/parallelchain-docs/docs/toolings/wallet_browser_extension/provider/event.md

 # Events

-The Provider will be implemented per the Node.js [EventEmitter][eventemitter] API with the following event handling methods:
+The Provider will be implemented per the Node.js [EventEmitter][eventemitter] API with the following event-handling methods:

 - `on`
 - `off`